 - Rice flour, Magnesium Stearate, gelatin

 - Dairy, egg, soy, wheat, corn, yeast, nuts, artificial sweeteners, colours or flavours.

 - Well Being: 1 to 2 capsules per day with a meal.

-- For Arthritis: take 2 capsules 3 times a day for 10-15 days.
+- Joint Pain: take 2 capsules 3 times a day for 10-15 days.
 Works extremely well with Wild Salmon Collagen (1-2 capsules/day) or Glucosamine (1 capsule 3 times a day)

 - Anti-Wrinkles:1 capsule 3 times per day; combine with Wild Salmon Collagen (1 capsule/day for better results).